ElektraInitiative/libelektra/doc/tutorials/java-kdb.md

 Note that `KDB` implements `AutoClosable` which allows [`try-with-resouces`](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html).

 The key being passend to `KDB::open` is used to store warnings and error information.
-The special key name `Key.KEY_LOCAL_NAME` is used to create a key only used locally for transferring this information.
 If an error occurs, it will be mapped to the appropriate specialization of `KDBException`.

 The following code is equivalent and preferred, if you do not want to reuse an existing key for transferring warnings and error information: